hawktre/BatHub_Trend/Code/ReadMe.md

 ---|---------------------------------------------------------------------
- formatting | relevant code to extract data from the database and format for analysis (inlcuding EDA) jags | relevant code for fitting models and summarising results archive | archived code from other iterations of this analysis
+ formatting | relevant code to extract data from the database and format for analysis (inlcuding EDA) jags | relevant code for fitting models and summarising results archive | archived code from other iterations of this analysis (SpOccupancy and STAN)